itiligent/Sonos-OpenWRT-VLANs/README.md

 After late 2024, much Sonos VLAN documentation became outdated.
 Sonos has shifted from a LAN-first to a CLOUD-first model, requiring new VLAN considerations for:

 - Device discovery & setup
-- Sonos controller apps (all types/versions)
+- Sonos controller apps (all platforms & versions)
 - Streaming & local music libraries
 - Apple AirPlay